FairwindsOps/reckoner/README.md

 * helm (>= 3.0.0), installed and initialized

 *Note:* Python2 is no longer supported by Reckoner.
 *Note2:* Helm2 support will not be tested from v4.3.0.
-The maintainters have [deprecated helm2](https://helm.sh/blog/helm-v2-deprecation-timeline/).
+The maintainers have [deprecated helm2](https://helm.sh/blog/helm-v2-deprecation-timeline/).

 ### Installation